 But, more importantly, in an era where profitable recovery is going to be central to business leaders’ objectives, the 4 Day Week is a proven strategy to increase productivity and profitability in a sustainable fashion.

-In The 4 Day Week, entrepreneur and business innovator Andrew Barnes makes the case for the four-day week as the answer to many of the ills of the 21st-century global economy.
+In The 4 Day Week, entrepreneur and business innovator Andrew Barnes makes the case for the four-day work week as the answer to many of the ills of the 21st-century global economy.

 Barnes conducted an experiment in his own business, the New Zealand trust company Perpetual Guardian, and asked his staff to design a four-day week that would permit them to meet their existing productivity requirements on the same salary but with a 20% cut in work hours.
 The outcomes of this trial, which no business leader had previously attempted on these terms, were stunning.
 People were happier and healthier, more engaged in their personal lives, and more focused and productive in the office.